jundalisay/superblist/content/en/research/pythagoras/fragments/theages.md

 Diseases, likewise, of the body are generated, through the body becoming more hot or more cold [than is proper].
 For that which is more hot [than is fit] exceeds moderation; and that which is more cold [than is fit] is below mediocrity.

-The soul also, and such things as pertain to it, have this disposition and analogy.
-For audacity indeed, is an excess of the decorous in the endurance of things of a dreadful nature; but timidity is a deficiency of the, decorous.
+The soul have this disposition and analogy.

+Audacity is an excess of the decorous in the endurance of things of a dreadful nature.

+But timidity is a deficiency of the, decorous.
 And prodigality is an excess of what is fit in the expenditure of money; but illiberality is a deficiency in this.

-And rage indeed, is an excess of the decorous in the impulse of the irascible part of the soul; but insensibility is a deficiency of this.
+Rage is an excess of the decorous in the impulse of the irascible part of the soul; but insensibility is a deficiency of this.

 The same reasoning likewise applies to the opposition of the other dispositions of the soul.

-It is necessary however, that virtue, since it is a habit of the decorous, and a medium of the passions, should neither be [wholly] impassive, nor immoderately passive.
+Virtue is a habit of the decorous and a medium of the passions.
+It should neither be wholly impassive, nor immoderately passive.

-For impassivity indeed, causes the soul to be unimpelled, and to be without an enthusiastic tendency to the beautiful in conduct; but immoderate passivity causes it to be full of perturbation, and inconsiderate.
+Impassivity causes the soul to be unimpelled, and to be without an enthusiastic tendency to the beautiful in conduct.

+But immoderate passivity causes it to be full of perturbation, and inconsiderate.

 It is necessary that passion should so present itself to the view, in virtue, as shadow and outline in a picture.
 For the animated and the delicate, and that which imitates the truth, in conjunction with goodness of colors, are especially effected in a picture through these [i. e. through shadow and outline].